testingisdocumenting/webtau/webtau-docs/znai/UI/finders-and-filters.md

 Finders in webtau is the initial web element selection that could select one or more elements.

-# By CSS
+# CSS Finder

-Use `$` to select an element by a given `css` selector.
+Use `$` to select an element by a given `css` selector ([Read W3Schools CSS selectors](https://www.w3schools.com/cssref/css_selectors.asp) to learn all kind of CSS selection techniques).

-:include-file: doc-artifacts/snippets/finders-filters/byCss.groovy
+:include-file: doc-artifacts/snippets/finders-filters/byCss.groovy {title: "example of selecting by id"}

 If more than one element is matched, the first one will be used for actions and assertions.

-:include-file: doc-artifacts/snippets/finders-filters/byCssFirstMatched.groovy
+:include-file: doc-artifacts/snippets/finders-filters/byCssFirstMatched.groovy {title: "example of selecting by nested tags"}

 While `click` and `sendKeys` will always work on a first element only, the matchers can work with a list of things.